kokyriakidis/pgPhase/docs/collect_bam_variation_implementation.md

     no observation
 ```

-The matching test uses the same longcallD-compatible comparison used for candidate collapsing.
+The matching test uses a longcallD-compatible merge-site comparison equivalent to `update_cand_vars_from_digar`: the depth sweep skips only `Equal` digars, so clips/refskips and other non-equal digars still participate in ordering while candidate rows remain SNP/INS/DEL keys.
 Therefore, a read carrying a large insertion can support a candidate large insertion even if the inserted sequence is not exactly identical, as long as the large-insertion fuzzy comparison considers them equivalent.
 This is important for long reads, where large inserted alleles may be represented with slightly different lengths or sequences across alignments.

 Reference observations are counted only when the read reaches the candidate position.
 A read that ends before the site, starts after the site, maps to another contig, or is skipped contributes no observation for that candidate.